U.S. Senate panel wrestles with questions about abortions needed to save a patient’s life - NewsBreak

 Murkowski said she’s heard many stories from Alaskans, including from women who are “distraught” by the Supreme Court’s decision to end the nationwide right to an abortion.

-Murkowski, noting the often sharp divide between Republicans and Democrats on abortion itself, said she’d hope senators could agree that “it’s in the best interest of everyone to create a system where fewer women face this choice in the first place, because everybody has adequate access to and knowledge of contraceptives.”
+Murkowski, noting the often sharp divide between Republicans and Democrats on abortion itself, said she hoped senators could agree that “it’s in the best interest of everyone to create a system where fewer women face this choice in the first place, because everybody has adequate access to and knowledge of contraceptives.”

 Murkowski said she’s “working with a small bipartisan group to ensure that the rights that women have relied on for the last 50 years” regarding abortion access and making their own decisions about birth control are “protected.”